Advantages of CRM for startups

 - Professional: costs $49 per user per month, billed annually.

 - Enterprise: costs $129 per user per month, billed annually.

 6. Keap - Best CRM for a startup for sales and marketing automation.

-Keap is a great solution for young business owners that want to focus on growing their companies rather than managing client data in a complex but very comprehensive CRM system.
+Keap is a great solution for young startup business owners that want to focus on growing their companies rather than managing client data in a complex but very comprehensive CRM system.
 Additionally, it enables you to create an unlimited number of email marketing campaigns with customized messages for both new and existing clients.